osha7/checkout-api/scratch js-rails app.md

 --------create backend app / repo 1-------------------------------

 --------create frontend app / repo 2-------------------------------
+Make a new directory in your top-level project for your frontend and cd into it. mkdir walkthrough-frontend cd walkthrough-frontend
+Tip: you can open up a new tab in terminal with command + t if you'd like to have your rails server up and running in another tab.

+In the new folder, create a single HTML page for your application, and a folder to hold your JavaScript files. touch index.html touch index.css mkdir src touch src/index.js

+add some sample html to index.html open the file to make sure working: open index.html

+To get the JavaScript part of the project up and running, link the JavaScript file to your HTML page with a <script> tag: add this to your html file inside the <html> tags at btm of code
+<script type="application/javascript" src="src/index.js" charset="UTF-8"></script>

+add this to your index.js file and check browser console for the log: option - command - j console.log("testing...")

 --------create frontend app / repo 2-------------------------------

 --------create database-------------------------------